Is April The Giraffe’s Pregnancy A Hoax? Some Have Started To Speculate Conspiracy Theories

 You Can’t Visit April

 At the moment, the only thing you can do is watch April on the live cam.
 You can’t actually go to the park and see her because Animal Adventure Park isn’t currently open to the public.
 The park doesn’t open until May 13.
 According to E News, some conspiracy theorists have speculated not only is the pregnancy a hoax, but it is nothing more than an attempt to get the park some attention – and some money – while they are in an off-season.
-Is the final stages of the pregnancy occurring during their off-season really just a coincidence?
+Are the final stages of the pregnancy occurring during their off-season really just a coincidence?

 The Live Stream Is A Little Fishy